TryHackMe: Metasploit Introduction – Walkthrough

 What command do you use to proceed with the exploitation phase?

 Run or exploit.
-In this case THM expects a 6 letter word so it is exploit!
+In this case THM expects a 6 letter word so the answer here is exploit!

 Answer: Exploit